thiswillbeyourgithub/MediaDurationRecursiveChecker/README.md

 ## Installation and Usage

-You have three options to run FileSizeTreeChecker:
+You have three options to run MediaDurationRecursiveChecker:

 ### 1. Run from Source (GUI)
 1. Install required Python packages: